 - Brahmi-Tulsi Tea: Awakens the mind, heals the nervous system, promotes clarity and focus, promotes adrenal health

-- Kapha Tea: Increases energy and circulation, removes fatigue and mental fog, increases clarity and focus, promotes adrenal health
+- AWAKEN Tea: Increases energy and circulation, removes fatigue and mental fog, increases clarity and focus, promotes adrenal health

 - Ginger Tea with Honey and Lemon: Increases energy and circulation, reduces headaches, promotes mental focus and clarity, flushes toxins from the system